wxy20850606/wxy20850606.github.io/content/posts/2025/08/pressure-to-awareness.md

 I kept observing myself, noticing how I changed the time span.

 When pressure arises, it often comes from urgency — the feeling that everything must happen *now* or I will fail.
-My mind raced ahead, setting strict deadlines, demanding proof of success.
 This narrow focus made the present moment feel unbearable.

 So I expanded the frame of time.
 I asked myself: